About this course

 All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an outside institution approved by the Higher Degree Research Committee (HDRC).
 The HDRC will not approve entirely distance supervision or entirely on-line supervision for graduate research degree students.

 Throughout their candidature, PhD candidates are expected to attend the University in order to benefit from planning, conducting and writing up their research within a University community and environment.

 The residency requirement is deemed especially important during the period of probationary candidature.
-During probationary candidature the student is expected to interact on a regular basis with the supervisors, the department (including staff and other graduate research students) and the University, so as:
+During probationary candidature the candidate is expected to interact on a regular basis with the supervisors, the department (including staff and other graduate research students) and the University, so as:

 - to build the skills and knowledge necessary to carry out the proposed research program;

 - to acquire an understanding of the standards and requirements for a PhD awarded by the University;

 - to make use of support programs and facilities provided by the University throughout candidature.

 It is University policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student's participation in the University's programs.
 Students who feel their disability will impact on meeting the requirements of this course are encouraged to discuss this matter with a Faculty Student Adviser and Student Equity and Disability Support.